-Health and safety for professional organizer is so important.
-There are a lot potential harmful things inside of a strangers home, especially if there are years of clutter.
+Health and safety procedures for professional organizers is so important.
+There are a lot of potentially harmful things inside a stranger’s home, especially if there are years of clutter.
 To stay in the best health conditions possible, this article covers valuable safety tips for professional organizers.

 With almost two decades of professional organizing experience, I know how important it is to maintain a safe working environment.

-To help ensure that all organizers are as safe as possible, I want to share a few strategies that I use on a regular basis to stay safe and healthy while working as a Professional Organizer.
+To help ensure that all organizers are as safe as possible, I want to share a few strategies that I use regularly to stay safe and healthy while working as a Professional Organizer.

 These are the things I recommend doing during normal operations of your business and are of course secondary to any mandatory restrictions in place by your local government during a health crisis.